-A portion of the proceeds from the sale of the Refunding Bonds will be deposited in an escrow fund to be used to advance refund and defease the Refunded Bonds.
+A portion of the proceeds from the sale of the Bonds will be deposited in two separate escrow funds to be used to advance refund and defease the Refunded Bonds.
 See "PLAN OF FINANCE" herein.
-The remaining proceeds from the sale of the Refunding Bonds will be used to pay underwriters' discount and costs of issuance as set forth in "ESTIMATED SOURCES AND USES OF FUNDS."
+The remaining proceeds from the sale of the Bonds will be used to pay underwriters' discount and costs of issuance as set forth in "ESTIMATED SOURCES AND USES OF FUNDS."